virtuesouth/Basic-Text-Processing-Language-Models/README.md

 # Basic-Text-Processing-Language-Models

 Hello to everyone.
 This is my Python code for my first assignment in natural language processing.
 The prerequisites for the assignment were as follows.
+The program could be done more properly with a function or class structure.
 I used the 'add_stop_symbol' function to add stop symbols into the text.
 I found this function on the internet.

 You have to write a Python program which will perform the following tasks: